roshanlodha/Uworld2Anki/README.md

 - Extracts educational objectives from UWorld pages.
 - Converts objectives into cloze-style Anki cards using the {{c1::...}} format.
 - Customizable prompt templates for generating cards.
-- Supports OpenAI's GPT models for card generation.
+- Uses a specially fine-tuned model for card generation thats trained on thousands of Anki cards.
 - Simple UI for generating and copying cards.

 ## Installation